-My current series of paintings began a few years ago as a direct result of the work from the past 30 years.
-I spent my third year of art school in Florence, Italy where I started taking pictures of mannequins in store windows and juxtaposing them with photos of raw meat in butcher shop windows.
+This body of work began in the late 1980’s where I spent my third year of art school in Florence, Italy.
+I started taking pictures of mannequins in store windows and juxtaposing them with photos of raw meat in butcher shop windows.
 As someone with an eating disorder that began in my teens, I had developed an interest in North American standards of beauty and the objectification of women, and I soon began to examine the conflict between the mind’s will and the body’s appetite through my artwork.
 I explored our complex and often fraught relationship with food through my sculpture, paintings, collages and photographs focusing mostly on meat.
 The power and mythology of meat and how it represents men as powerful (for example: as hunters, carvers, grillers) and women as weak (for example: as it is expressed in our language- chick, (fat) cow, (old) crow etc..) is an endless source of fascination for me.
 Much of my work juxtaposed images of meat and dead animals with materials and processes that are traditionally female (fabric, needlepoint, organic shapes).
 This contradiction of subject with a method and art form that is traditionally seen as women’s work explored gender stereotypes, objectivity, display and beauty as well as power, virility and control.
-My final series of paintings using this subject matter are very controlled and deliberate.
-I started adding drips to some of these paintings for contrast as well as representing a human/animal quality to the paintings.
-I became intrigued with the drips and the challenges of letting go of control and began to make paintings with just drips.

 Black and white Photograph, 20"x 16"